catemgn/EDGARv5_MOZART/README.md

 # EDGARv5_MOZART
-EDGAR v5.0 emissions inventory for year 2015 speciated for MOZART chemistry and ready to use in WRF-Chem MOZART_MOSAIC options.
+EDGAR v5.0 monthly emissions for year 2015 speciated for MOZART chemistry and ready to use in WRF-Chem model with MOZART-MOSAIC options.

 ![header_image](/images/edgar.jpg) ![header_image2](/images/wrfchem_logo.png)